pau1a/Transcrypt/main.md

 #### Invisible Infrastructure Principle

-Complexity in Transcrypt exists only to remove effort for the user.
+Transcrypt hides operational complexity behind a single guided workflow.
-Containerisation, encryption layers, and rule engines are hidden beneath a **single guided workflow**.
+Encryption, process isolation, and rule evaluation happen automatically and transparently; users never interact with servers, storage, or configuration.
-Every architectural decision—data isolation, AI pipelines, event hashing—serves one aim: **fewer clicks, clearer answers, faster compliance**.
+Internal mechanics are explainable but not exposed—every layer exists solely to deliver clarity at the surface.
-The platform never exposes its internal mechanics; it turns them into plain-English outcomes.
+Each architectural choice serves one aim: **fewer steps, clearer guidance, faster assurance**.

 **3.1.1.1 Runtime topology (high level)**